 You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
 Look out for our representative holding an orange board SAM Travel Peru at the arrival terminal.
-You must exit the terminal in order to find our representative (they cannot enter inside) It can be done on any date that is best suited to you!
+You must exit the terminal in order to find our representative (they cannot enter inside).

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?

 Of course!
 During your tour or trek your main luggage can be store at our office or at your hotel, both are for free.